Files / Iran

 Document Introduction

-To gather professional expertise, the Iran Studies Department invites academic researchers to submit research papers on related topics to participate in the conference.
+To gather professional expertise, the Iran Studies Department cordially invites academic researchers to submit research papers on relevant topics for participation in the conference.
 The conference organizing committee will accept paper abstracts of up to 400 words.
 The submission deadline is March 15, 2025.
 Researchers must submit their research proposals via an online form (Arabic language link).

-The results of the abstract review will be communicated to researchers as soon as possible after the submission deadline.
+Abstract review results will be communicated to researchers as soon as possible after the submission deadline.
 Participants whose abstracts are approved must submit a final paper draft (6,000-10,000 words, including footnotes and references) by June 1, 2025.
 All submitted research papers will undergo peer review.
-It should be noted that approval of a proposal by the conference organizing committee does not guarantee that the final paper will be presented at the conference.
-The committee will inform each researcher of the review results and may suggest improvements to the research quality or other modifications.
+Please note that approval of a proposal by the organizing committee does not guarantee that the final paper will be presented at the conference.
+The committee will inform each researcher of the review results and may provide suggestions for improving research quality or other modifications.

-The conference will cover transportation and accommodation costs for researchers whose papers are accepted for presentation, but no remuneration related to paper publication will be provided.
+The conference will cover transportation and accommodation costs for researchers whose papers are accepted for presentation but does not provide remuneration related to paper publication.
 All submitted research results will be considered the intellectual property of the conference.
 Papers may be submitted in either Arabic or English.